pmcp/sintLukas2024/README.md

 # TODO
-- Remove all Intro fiels
+- Remove all Intro field
 - Remove all Squares option
+- move layout to pages

 ## DOING
 - Change "teachers" to people